Distributed Distance Sensitivity Oracles: Summary of Results

-We summarize our results for DSO and 2-APSiSP in a directed weighted graph $G=(V,E)$ with integer weights in the CONGEST model.
+In Table~\ref{tab:dso:results} we summarize our results for DSO (i.e., general-batch DSO) in the CONGEST model for a directed weighted graph $G=(V,E)$ with integer weights.
 Recall that $n=|V|$, and $D$ is the undirected diameter of $G$.
-Integer weights are needed in our algorithms only for computing SSSP using the algorithm in~\cite{ghaffari24sssp}, otherwise our algorithms work for real weights with the provision that $O(1)$ weights can be communicated in a single round along an edge.
-All our algorithms are randomized and are correct w.h.p. in $n$ (with probability $1-(1/poly(n))$).
+Integer weights are needed in our algorithms only for computing SSSP using the algorithm in~\cite{GhaffariT24sssp}, otherwise our algorithms work for real weights, provided that $O(1)$ weights or $O(\log n)$ bits can be communicated in a single round along an edge.
+All of our algorithms are randomized and are correct \whp in $n$ (with probability $1-(1/poly(n))$).

-\subsubsection{Excluded Shortest Paths}
+\subsection{Excluded Shortest Paths}

-Our first DSO algorithm and our 2-APSiSP algorithm rely on a subroutine to efficiently compute shortest path distances from multiple sources when certain parts of shortest path trees are excluded, one at a time.
-We present an algorithm for the excluded shortest paths problem defined in Section~\ref{sec:problemdefs}.
-Our CONGEST implementation is inspired by a sequential algorithm for a single source in~\cite{DemetrescuTCR08}, and we extend the result to multiple sources by using low congestion SSSP combined with efficient random scheduling.
-We present our results in Section~\ref{sec:exclude}.
-We will refer to this procedure as an \textit{exclude} computation for brevity.
+Our first DSO algorithm relies on a subroutine to efficiently compute shortest path distances from multiple sources when certain parts of shortest path trees are excluded, one at a time.
+We present an algorithm for the excluded shortest paths problem (see Definition~\ref{def:exclude}).
+Our CONGEST implementation is inspired by a sequential algorithm for a single source in~\cite{DemetrescuTCR08dso}, and we extend the result to multiple sources by using low congestion SSSP combined with efficient random scheduling.
+For brevity, we refer to this procedure as an exclude computation, which we present in detail in Section~\ref{sec:exclude}.